numpy/numpy.org/content/en/case-studies/blackhole-image.md

 * **Comparing Observations to Theory:**
-  Based on Einstein’s general theory of relativity, scientists expected see a dark region similar to a shadow, caused by the gravitational bending and capture of light by the event horizon.
+  Based on Einstein’s general theory of relativity, scientists expected to see a dark region similar to a shadow, caused by the gravitational bending and capture of light by the event horizon.
 By studying this shadow scientists could measure the enormous mass of M87’s central supermassive black hole.